Analogs of Schur functions for rank two Weyl groups obtained from grid-like posets

 The vertex-coloring function presented in \GridPosetColoring\ was discovered by the authors empirically from a detailed analysis of the case-by-case descriptions of semistandard lattices as orderings of the semistandard tableaux presented in \cite{ADLMPPW}.
 But these tableaux descriptions can seem rather ad hoc and, when taken as a starting point, can be difficult to motivate for an uninitiated reader.
 We subsequently realized that our vertex-coloring function for semistandard lattices could be presented without reference to cases using only some very basic properties of two-color grid posets.
 This perspective serves to unify and greatly simplify some arguments and to distinguish those aspects of our approach that rely only on rudimentary, first-principles combinatorics.

 Our work in this paper leaves open the possibility that there might be other two-color grid posets and associated diamond-colored distributive lattices that meet the requirements of \MainTheorem.
-However, the second listed author has shown that any two-color grid poset that meets the requirements of \MainTheorem\ must be one of the semistandard posets of \cite{ADLMPPW} (cf.\ \cite{DonClassification}, results in preparation).
+However, the second-listed author has shown that any two-color grid poset that meets the requirements of \MainTheorem\ must be one of the semistandard posets of \cite{ADLMPPW} (see Theorem 6.4 of \cite{DonDistributive}).
 That is, semistandard posets are the \underline{only} answers to the obvious combinatorial classification problem implicit in the statement of \MainTheorem.
-For a precise statement of this and another related classification result, see \S 6 of \cite{ADLMPPW}.

 {\bf \S 2\ \ Some general background on posets and Weyl symmetric functions.} The combinatorial and Weyl-group theoretic conventions of this paper largely follow those of \cite{ADLP} and \cite{ADLMPPW}.
 In this section we highlight some of the key ideas necessary to understand the main results of the paper, and we state two general results about posets and Weyl bialternants / Weyl symmetric functions: \ChainProductVersion\ and \SplittingBasicsProposition.
 For a self-contained account of the foundations of Weyl symmetric function theory and Weyl bialternants, see \cite{DonWeyl}.